The Project

 - Transnational Community Federation e.V.
 (Germany/Turkey).

-The Advisory Board meets twice yearly with the research team and met for the first time on 24 February 2022, online.
+The Advisory Board has met with the research team four times during the life of the project.
+The first time was on 24 February 2022, online.
 We used this opportunity to introduce Advisory Board members to each other, as well as to discuss the project’s parameters and progress so far.
 Advisory Board members shared very useful feedback on certain aspects of the project, including on how certain matters could be framed more effectively and ensure the fieldwork is carried out according the highest ethical standards.

 Our second Advisory Board meeting took place on 25 October 2022, and we discussed the project's progress with fieldwork in the UK, Turkey and Canada, as well as our website and social media presence.
 Advisory Board members offered valuable suggestions and shared insights about current developments in the field.